FCSplayz/VectorTyping/CONTRIB-POLICY.md

 - Once you've created an issue and discussed your proposed solution with the community, you're welcome to fork the repository and start working on your changes.

-- Please make sure your code is adequately documented and adheres to the coding standards of the project.
+- Please make sure your code is adequately documented and adheres to the coding standards of the Library.

 - By submitting a pull request, you agree to license your contribution under the terms and conditions of both the [VTLL](LICENSE.md) and the [Unity Companion License](https://unity.com/legal/licenses/unity-companion-license) (the "UCL").